Taxila: Early settlement

 The region around Taxila was settled by the Neolithic era, with some ruins at Taxila dating to 1000 BCE.
-Ruins dating from the Early Harappan period around 1300 BCE have also been discovered in the Taxila area, though the area was eventually abandoned after the collapse of the Indus Valley civilisation.
+Ruins dating from the Early Harappan period around 1300 BCE have also been discovered in the Taxila area, though the area was eventually abandoned after the collapse of the Indus Valley Civilisation.

 The earliest settled occupation in Taxila Valley was found at Sarai Khola, located 2 km to the south-west of Taxila Museum, where three radiocarbon dates from Period I suggest the site was first occupied between the late 4th and early 3rd millennium BCE, with deposits of polished stone celts, chert blades and a distinctive type of highly burnished pottery that shows clear signs of the use of woven baskets in the manufacturing process and the application of a slurry to the exterior surface.

 Periods IA and II at Sarai Khola seem to show continuity from Period I, with the appearance of red burnished wares.
 However, Kot Diji-style wares were found in greater numbers, and the Kot Diji-style forms show signs of having been wheel-thrown, marking a clear technological change from the Period I material.
 Seven radiocarbon dates were also taken from the earlier and later Period II/Kot Diji, and seem to show this phase dates from the mid-late 3rd to early 2nd millennium BCE.

 Gandhāra kingdom

-Gandhara was an ancient Indo-Aryan kingdom of western South Asia whose existence was attested during the Iron Age.
-The capital of the kingdom was in Taxila.
+Gandhara was an ancient Indo-Aryan kingdom of northwestern South Asia during the Iron Age.
+The capital of the kingdom was Taxila.
 The first major settlement at Taxila, in Hathial mound, was established around 1000 BCE.
 By 900 BCE, the city was already involved in regional commerce, as the discovered pottery shards reveal trading ties between the city and Puṣkalāvatī.

-Later, Taxila was inhabited at Bhir Mound, dated to some time around the period 800-525 BCE with these early layers bearing grooved red burnished ware.
+The Brahmanas (written 8th–6th centuries BCE) preserve the name of king Nagnajit of Gandhara, and later Buddhist sources mention king Pukkusāti during the times of Buddha.
+Later, Taxila was inhabited at Bhir Mound, dated to some time around the period 800–525 BCE with these early layers bearing grooved red burnished ware.